-I spend most my time talking to people about digital products and I noticed that, for many I speak to, there’s a huge focus on the actual creation of the product.
+I spend most my time talking to people about launches and I noticed that, for many I speak to, there’s a huge focus on the actual creation of the online product / service.

 You may be wondering why that’s a problem, after all you need to have the product to get sales, but the focus needs to be on winning your dream customers first – a tribe of super-fans!